eugeny11/Card-Payment-Tab/README.md

-### Credit Card Payment UI
+# 💳 Credit Card Payment UI

-This repository provides a user-friendly interface for entering and submitting credit card payment details.
-It's designed using React and demonstrates the usage of state, effects, context, and other fundamental React concepts.
-The user can switch between payment methods, view terms and conditions, and submit their payment data.
+**Credit Card Payment UI** is a simple and modern application that simulates a credit card payment process.
+This project demonstrates core React concepts like state management, effects, and context, while delivering a clean and user-friendly design.

+---

+![Card Payment Tab](src/image_1.png)

-## Features:
+## 🌟 Features

-Modern UI for credit card input.
-Three payment method tabs: Credit Card, Gift Card, and PayPal.
+- 🖼️ **Modern UI**: Stylish interface for entering payment details.
+- 🛠️ **Multiple Payment Methods**: Includes tabs for **Credit Card**, **Gift Card**, and **PayPal**.
-Interactive tooltip for CVV input.
+- ❓ **Interactive Tooltip**: Provides guidance for CVV input.
-Modal pop-up for "Terms and Conditions".
-Live input validation.
+- 📜 **Terms & Conditions Modal**: Easy access to "Terms and Conditions" with a modal window.
+- ✅ **Live Input Validation**: Ensures user inputs are formatted correctly in real-time.
-Mock submission of the form to a server.
+- 📤 **Form Submission**: Simulates payment data submission to a server.

-## Prerequisites:

-Node.js and npm installed on your machine.
-Installation:
+---

+## 🚀 How to Run the Project
-Clone the repository
+1. Clone the repository:
    git clone [your-repository-url]

-Navigate to the project directory
+2. Navigate to the project directory: cd [your-project-name]

-cd [your-project-name]
-Install the required packages
+3. Install the required packages: npm install

-npm install
-Run the project locally

-npm start
+4. Start the development server: npm start

-By default, the project should start on http://localhost:3000.
+By default, the application will run at `http://localhost:3000`.

+---

+## 🛠️ Technologies Used
+- **React**: For building reusable components and managing UI state.
+- **CSS Modules**: For scoped and maintainable styling.
+- **React Hooks**: For implementing state and effects.

+---

-## Contribution:
+## 🤝 Contribution

-Feel free to fork this project, submit any issues, or create pull requests if you'd like to contribute.
+Feel free to fork this project, submit issues, or create pull requests to contribute!

-![Card Payment Tab](src/image_1.png)
+---